 The order accepts initiates no younger than sixteen years of age, whom the order considers to be adult.
 A monk remains a initiate until they pass certain tests, which can occur as early as the age of eighteen, whereupon they attain the title acolyte.
 When the conjunctions of Isewalus align, the acolyte can choose to embark upon an inter-planetary journey to Olympian.
 Once they leave Clarus, they attain the title journeymen.
 On their journey to Olympia they are expected to advance resolve conflict and advance their skills.
 Once they reach Olympia, they take up residence in the Hashawami Temple and attain the title arbiter.
 Using the Olympian temple as their base, they spend a year serving the Olympian Council on the Open Worlds.
 The monks are assigned missions for which their expertise in non-lethal combat, their facility with languages, their kindness, and their interest in human motivation are seen as the best means to resolve conflict or provide protection for Olympia's representatives.
 In assigning these missions, the Olympian Council respects the beliefs and customs of the monks, for the monks reserve the right to decline any service they deem unfitting, and to abandon any mission they deem unfitting.
 The end of a monk's service on Olympia will be marked by the arrival of a convenient route home to Isewalus.
 The CSOA6, otherwise known as the Monk's Conjunction, occurs near the Hashawami temple on Olympia, and is a typical route home.
 Upon their departure form Olympia, the monk attains the title adjudicator.
 Most adjudicators proceed to leave the order and raise families, but some remain in the order and attain to the higher ranks of the order.

 Hashawami monks do not wear armor.
 It is against their code to do so.
 The monk seeks to appear peaceful and confident.
 The monk aspires to be quick and tireless.
 They endure hardship to increase their toughness.
 They meditate to develop their precience.
 They run to increase their stamina and speed.
 They are proficient with fist-and-foot and with full-length staff.
 They are trained in the use of a sling and in throwing all mannter of blunt objects.
 They do not use blades, arrows, or poison, for these are against their code.
 The monk should avoid bloodshed and killing whenever possible, for the blood and death undermine the efforts of an adjudicator far more than broken bones and concussion.
-Among the equipment of a journeyman are: staff, sling, stones, trousers, shirt, hat, sandals, bedroll, blanket, tarpaulin, notebook, pencil, eraser, and the Book of Hashawami.
+Among the equipment of a journeyman are: staff, sling, stones, colorful trousers, colorful shirt, green or brown hat, green or brown robe, sandals, bedroll, blanket, tarpaulin, notebook, pencil, eraser, and the Book of Hashawami.

 Hashawami monks bear no tatoo or other marking to indicated that they are of the order.
 They carry no necklace nor any other talisman to indicate their membership in the order.
 It is not their way to use their membership of the order to resolve conflict, or avoid consequences.
 The monks do, however, shave their heads so long as they serve the order.
 They tend to wear shirt and trousers whenever the climate allows, this being the tradition in Isewalus.
 The shirt and trousers can be of any color.
 The natives of Isewalus enjoy bright colors, so bright colors are common choices for the monks on their travels.